 What is 3D printing?

-3D printing is an umbrella term that includes several additive printing processes that can be used to create objects three-dimensionally from a computer program.
-Technical drawings of the component to be manufactured are generated in special CAD programs.
-These are sent to a 3D printer, which then prints using the layering process.
+3D printing is a generic term that covers several additive printing processes that can be used to create three-dimensional objects from a computer program.
+Technical drawings of the component to be produced are created in special CAD programs.
+These are sent to a 3D printer, which then carries out the printing using the layering process.
 3D printing is therefore the opposite of conventional machining, in which objects are removed from a block of material.
-Additive processes play a major role, especially in the field of rapid prototyping, but also in the production of objects in series.
+Additive processes play a particularly important role in the field of rapid prototyping, but also in the series production of objects.

-The term 3D printing is a synonym for the umbrella terms additive manufacturing or additive manufacturing, which are also frequently used in the professional environment.
-However, the term 3D printing has become established as a non-technical term in common parlance.
+The term 3D printing is a synonym for the umbrella terms additive manufacturing or additive production, which are also frequently used in the professional environment.
+However, the term 3D printing has established itself as a non-technical term in general usage.

 The beginnings of 3D printing date back to 1984, when Chuck Hill developed the first additive process, stereolithography.
-Since then, a number of other three-dimensional printing technologies have come onto the market, which print spatial objects and components made of various materials such as plastics, metals, ceramics or acrylic resins.
-Initially used primarily in the industrial environment, 3D printers are increasingly being used in the private sector as well.
-From game pieces to components for space travel, everything can be realized using 3D printing processes.
+Since then, a number of other three-dimensional printing technologies have come onto the market that print spatial objects and components from various materials such as plastics, metals, ceramics or acrylic resins.
+Initially used primarily in an industrial environment, 3D printers are increasingly also being used in the private sector.
+Everything from tokens to components for space travel can be produced using 3D printing.

 The additive processes in 3D printing

-Additive processes differ in three main principles.
-There are methods that extrude the three-dimensional object.
-Here, the base material is applied almost liquidly along the specified structures and then hardens.
-These processes include, for example, FDM (Fused Deposition Modelling or printing with chocolate).
-Stereolithography or the polyjet process uses liquid photopolymers that are cured by UV light when the structures are printed.
-A third principle of 3D printing uses material powders that are selectively bound along the predetermined structures by heat or specific chemical processes.
-Both SLM (selective laser melting of metals) and SLS (selective laser sintering of plastics) are to be mentioned and are widely used – as is the case with FKM sintering technology.
+There are three main differences between additive processes.
+There are processes that build up the three-dimensional object by extrusion.
+Here, the base material is applied almost in liquid form along the defined structures and then hardens.
+These processes include, for example, FDM (fused deposition modeling or chocolate printing).
+Stereolithography or the polyjet process use liquid photopolymers that are cured by UV light when the structures are printed.
+A third 3D printing principle uses material powders that are selectively bonded along the previously defined structures using heat or certain chemical processes.
+Both SLM (Selective Laser Melting of metals) and SLS (Selective Laser Sintering of plastics) are widely used – as is the case with FKM sintering technology.

 How 3D printing works

-No matter which process is used, the process steps in 3D printing are similar:
+Regardless of which method is used, the process steps in 3D printing are similar:

 • Creation of the 3D model on the computer with CAD program

-• Preparation of the digital model immediately before printing (e.g. slicing)
+• Preparation of the digital model immediately before printing (e.g. by slicing)

 • 3D printing